For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Inspect the car

 Don't be afraid to look for signs of wear and tear, rust, or any irregularities.
-You're planning to spend a lot of money on this car, after all.
+After all, you're planning to spend a lot of money on this car.
 You want to make sure it's up to scratch.
 Use the list below to make sure you check all the important things.

 What to look for when buying a used car